CaravanaCloud/cloud-janitor/README.md

 **Easy to Operate** all configuration can be passed as environment variables, as well as other sources supported by quarkus.io.

 Task Tree is also built to be easily extensible and contributions are most welcome!
+Join our Discord chat at https://caravana.cloud/task-tree

 # Executing Task Tree